 With the growth of the gaming industry, it becomes more important for developers to include accessibility features in their video games.
 However, a lack of accessibility in games has left the accessibility to the modding community.
 Which, has been relatively easy to implement on PC, but very difficult to implement on locked-down consoles.
 As such, the modding community are calling on game developers to both focus more on accessible gaming, and open up platforms so they can implement their own mods on console hardware.

 A console’s operating system, like a PlayStation, makes it more difficult for users to apply modifications (mods) to the games they are playing.
 Whereas a personal computer (PC), allows its users to edit and alter features in the game and this can help in inserting more accessibility features.

-An article in Eurogamer by Ben Bayliss, discussed the issues with accessibility modders and stated that “while mods can make a game more accessible, it is important that studios don’t rely on third-party mods.
-It is important they ensure games are being developed with accessibility in mind.”
+An article in Eurogamer by Ben Bayliss discussed the issues with accessibility modders and stated that “while mods can make a game more accessible, it is important that studios don’t rely on third-party mods.
+They must ensure games are being developed with accessibility in mind.”
 Mr Bayliss who is Deaf and uses hearing aids, is advocating for accessibility in video games as a game journalist.

 Some items that are covered in Mr Baliss’s article are:

 - Cuphead assist mods